top of page

 Nature Journaling and Experiential Learning: Fostering Place Attachment, Promoting Pro-Environmental Attitudes, and Nature Stewardship

-PI: Kelsey Johansen
+PI: Kelsey M. Johansen

 Co-I: Natalie Chow (UWaterloo)